wallymathieu/assertfail/_posts/2014-02-21-Memory-management-in-knockout.md

 <div data-bind="visible: _isBusy() || _queryIsBusy()" ></div>
 ~~~

-Internally knockout creates a computed out of an expression in a bindinghandler.
+Internally knockout creates a computed out of an expression in a binding handler.
 Ko does not parse the expression in the html above to register the variables _isBusy or _queryIsBusy.

 ## Consequenses